Clergy reserve: Upper Canada

 In 1826, the Canada Company was formed to sell off the remaining crown and clergy reserves in the province.
-However, because of opposition from Strachan, the Company received 1100000 acre in the Huron Tract, in substitution for the originally contemplated 829430 acre of clergy reserve lands.
+However, because of opposition from Strachan, the company received 1100000 acre in the Huron Tract, in substitution for the originally contemplated 829430 acre of clergy reserve lands.
 As the provincial policy of free land grants had come to an end, Strachan lobbied for and secured an Act from the British Parliament granting authority to sell up to one-fourth of all reserve lands, up to 100000 acre each year, from which there would be income sufficient to support 200–300 Anglican clergymen.

 In 1836, before Sir John Colborne was succeeded by Sir Francis Bond Head as lieutenant-governor, he created 57 rectories for the Church of England, with glebe land totalling 21057 acre.
 This action created significant political dissent, and was subsequently declared illegal in 1837, but was later held in 1856 to have been lawful.
 In the interim, it became one of the issues in the Upper Canada Rebellion of 1837 (and subsequently identified as such in the 1838 report written by Lord Durham), where William Lyon Mackenzie exclaimed to the crowd outside Montgomery's Tavern:

 The Parliament of Upper Canada passed a bill to sell the reserves in 1840, but the Governor General reserved the bill for consideration by the British government, which disallowed the bill.
-The British then enacted the Clergy Reserves in Canada Act 1840 later in that year.
+The British then enacted the Clergy Reserves in Canada Act 1840 (3 & 4 Vict. c.
+78) later in that year.
 Although considered to be more favourable to the Church of England, the Act as passed provided that only one-half of future sales would be dedicated on a 2:1 basis to the Churches of England and Scotland, with the remaining half being distributed to all other churches according to their respective strengths.
 The administration of the reserve lands was transferred to the Crown Lands Department, where it was handled in a more professional manner.